 Online resources are available where necessary

 We know life can get busy, so we’ll always do our best to be flexible and keep things manageable.
+This is a voluntary role; however, we expect members to attend at least three sessions per year.

 After you’ve applied, here’s what you can expect from us: